Mike Lawler: Tenure

 On January 4, 2023, Lawler called then-newly sworn Representative George Santos's conduct "embarrassing and unbecoming" and "certainly a distraction".
-On January 12, he called for Santos to resign.
+On January 12, Lawler called for Santos to resign.
 Lawler voted for Kevin McCarthy in the 2023 Speaker of the United States House of Representatives election.
 McCarthy was unable to win the speakership on the first 14 ballots.
 Lawler said of the matter, "It's time for everybody to unify.
 It's time for everybody to move forward because the reality is the American people didn't elect us to fight over rules."

-On January 9, Lawler voted in favor of the House rules package.
-Afterward, he gave his first House speech, in favor of a bill that would defund the IRS of the money allocated in the Inflation Reduction Act.

-Lawler was one of five Republicans to vote against the Parents' Bill of Rights in March 2023, and the only Republican not part of the Freedom Caucus to vote against it.
+After McCarthy's removal as Speaker of the House, Lawler broke with his party by being one of 18 Republicans who voted against Jim Jordan's nomination for Speaker of the House all three times.
+He was one of five Republicans to vote against the Parents' Bill of Rights in March 2023.
 He co-sponsored the bill, but said he decided not to vote for it after an unspecified amendment "went too far".

-On June 21, Lawler voted with 20 other House Republicans to block the censure of Rep. Adam Schiff.

-On July 6, 2023, Lawler introduced H.R.4493, the District of Columbia One Vote One Choice Act, to prohibit Washington, D.C., from adopting ranked-choice voting.
-Representatives Claudia Tenney (R-NY-24) and Chuck Edwards (R-NC-11) were the only cosponsors.
+On June 21, 2023 Lawler voted with 20 other House Republicans to block the censure of Rep. Adam Schiff.
+On July 6, 2023, Lawler introduced a bill to prohibit Washington, D.C. from adopting ranked-choice voting.